 Hagbourne parish church was built, or rebuilt, at the beginning of the twelfth century, and consisted then of a nave and chancel.
 Only a few walls remain from this time.
 The current tower was built in the mid-fifteenth century, and features a very unusual sanctus bell-cote, its original bell remaining in daily use.
 The pulpit also dates from the fifteenth century.
 The stained glass dates variously from the fourteenth through to the twentieth century.
 The octagonal stone font was added in the thirteenth century.

 St Andrew's parish includes the villages of East Hagbourne and West Hagbourne and the hamlet of Coscote.
 St Andrew's provides a spiritual focus for all these communities, and also draws in many worshippers from Didcot.
 The Church is open every day from around 9am until about 4pm in the winter months and 5pm during the lighter months.
-Anyone wishing to use the Church outside these hours must contact one of the Churchwardens.
+If you wish to visit the Church outside these hours, please contact one of the Churchwardens.

 Other activities include:

 - Bell Ringers Practice night is Tuesday from 7.30-9.00pm.
 Click here to go to the Hagbourne Society of Change Ringers' website for more information.